eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

     }
 ```

-I am not going into the details of Pre-Main-Post loops (Pre-loop ensures we the Main-loop is memory-aligned, the Post-loop executes the few iterations left over after the Main-loop).
+I am not going into the details of Pre-Main-Post loops (Pre-loop ensures that the Main-loop is memory-aligned, the Post-loop executes the few iterations left over after the Main-loop).

 While we can do this work by hand, we do not want to do that.
 For one, it is a lot of programming effort.
 Second, the vector length depends on the concrete CPU features, so one would have to have different vectorized code for each CPU.
 Hence, we want to have an algorithm in the compiler that does that work for us.
 It is supposed to detect where SIMD parallelization is possible, and decide if it is beneficial for performance.
 The primary concern is usually loops, where often most of the time is spent.
 But in principle one could speed up any part of a program that has enough parallelism.

 **The SuperWord Paper**

 In 2000, Samuel Larsen and Saman Amarasinghe presented [Exploiting Superword Level Parallelism with Multimedia Instruction Sets](https://groups.csail.mit.edu/cag/slp/SLP-PLDI-2000.pdf).
 They **auto-vectorize basic blocks**, so that multiple scalar operations can be packed into a SIMD vector instruction.
 Their algorithm can thus be used on any program part that does not contain control flow (no branching / merging, no If, etc).
 The only requirement is that it has sufficient parallelism.
-For loops, this can often be acheived by **loop unrolling**.
+For loops, this can often be achieved by **loop unrolling**.
 That way, one can fuse together multiple loop iterations into one basic block, and exploit the potential parallelism between different loop iterations.

-The algorithm has been **implemented in the Hotspot JVM**.
+The algorithm has been **implemented in the HotSpot JVM**.
 However, there are a few things that have been altered for the implementation.
-It only applies the algorithm to loop bodies, after a few iterations of loop untolling.
+It only applies the algorithm to loop bodies, after a few iterations of loop unrolling.

 **First Example**